raspberrypilearning/getting-started-guide-microbit/en/step_7.md

 ## Inputs

-In this step you will use the buttons and some gestures to trigger **events** on your micro:bit.
+In this step you will use the buttons and gestures **events** to trigger code on your micro:bit.

 ### Set up your workspace